Updated December, 2017

 - Front-end “XSS” from custom post types on our WordPress sites / entities.
 WordPress intentionally allows certain users to enter unfiltered HTML into posts (including custom post types) and comments.
 It will be escaped within the Administration Panels as a precaution, but displayed raw on the front-end.
 Other lower level users are not trusted and will not reproduce the same behavior.
 For more information, please read WordPress’ security FAQ

-- In order to be eligible for a reward or bounty, your submission or responsible disclosure must be accepted as valid by us.
+- In order to be eligible for a reward, bounty or recognition, your submission or responsible disclosure must be accepted as valid by us.

 - If we receive multiple reports for the same vulnerability, even if found on separate areas, only the person providing the first clear report will receive a reward and/or bounty.

 - We maintain total flexibility with our reward and or bounty system.
 We have no set minimum/maximum amount; rewards are based on impact, severity, and report quality.

-- Our typical minimum bounty is an acknowledgement / kudos and some qualify for up to $50 USD reward.
+- Our typical minimum bounty is an acknowledgement / kudos.

 - Our typical maximum bounty is an acknowledgement / kudos and up to $50 USD reward – or less.